sms-apps/Pixel-Engine/README.md

 ## Examples

-There are many examples present in the [Examples](https://github.com/DevChrome/Pixel-Engine/tree/master/Examples) folder, including Javidx9's and my own.
+There are many examples present in the [Examples](https://github.com/DevChrome/Pixel-Engine/tree/master/Examples) folder, including Javidx9's and the orignal author's (DevChrome).

 ## Deployment

-Build your projects with this as a reference and run the generated .exe file.
+Build your projects with the `Libraries/PixelEngine.dll` as a reference and run the generated .exe file.

 ## Built With